Vincent9339/metaprivBIDS-Outer/README.md

 # Command-Line Execution
-The metrics within the MetaprivBIDS tool can be called through an import statement without making use of the GUI.
+After following the installation guide, the metrics within the MetaprivBIDS tool can be called through an import statement without making use of the GUI.

 e.g.